lamnhan066/language_helper/README.md

 - Supports analyzing which text is in your app but not in your language data and vice versa.

-- Supports extracting the text needed for translation from all the `.dart` files in your project with a single command `flutter pub run language_helper:generate` (still in the early stages).
+- Supports extracting the text needed for translation from all the `.dart` files in your project with a single command `dart run language_helper:generate` (still in the early stages).
 Original package is [language_helper_generator](https://pub.dev/packages/language_helper_generator).

 ## Usage